Overslung or Underslung Trailer Springs?

 If the excitement forces are horizontal, then the spring ends and axle are sort of in a straight line.
 That makes the triangle from front spring mount to axle to rear spring mount very shallow.
 See the graphic below.

 Compare that to the overslung springs image.
 The triangle from front spring mount to axle to rear spring mount is taller.
-Since springs are, by definition, compliant, more force goes to “twisting” the spring.
+Since springs are, by definition, compliant, more of the force goes to “twisting” the spring.
 The forces we’re talking about are not consistent, so the spring can react to various inputs different, causing some minor instability, perhaps manifest in shuddering or something similar.

 In most cases, it’s a pretty small effect, but sometimes not.
 As a grossly general rule, the greater the distance from the spring connection points to the wheel centers, then the more apt the system is to display such attributes.
 Think of it as the lower the peak of the triangle, then the more potential there is for unstable attributes.
-Also, if the triangle points up, that’s more stable still.
+Then, if the triangle points up, that’s more stable still.

 Hopefully you can also see that adding spacers between the axle and the springs can create less stability.
 The place for spacers, is above the springs, not under.
 If you need to raise the trailer frame more, use solid spacing between the spring mounts and the frame.
+Some examples of longer mounts with tandem axles are illustrated with our equalizer article.

 Keeping Perspective

 Also, from the above graphic we might assert that longer springs help stability.
+(Wider triangle.)
 While that can be true, compliance also enters into the equation.
 Longer springs are typically stiffer per inch, but have more flex overall.
-Then there are spring anchors — at least one on shackle or slip.
-So, on multi-axle trailers, for instance, the middle area (equalizer) moves and actually detracts from stability.
-Without going into detail, yes, longer springs may help, but that’s not for sure.
+So, spring length has value for ride quality, but in the wrong situation, can be a little detrimental in the discussion above.

-Considerations, Mistakes, and Conversion
+Considerations, Mistakes, and Converting

-A lot written about axles with overslung or underslung springs — though mostly about conversions.
+A lot is written about axles with overslung or underslung springs — though mostly about conversions.
 I like this article from Do It Yourself RV because he hits on several topics that many miss — like camber.
-The article also talks about stability and says if you’re having stability concerns, changing from underslung to overslung is not a good ideal.
+The article also talks about stability and says if you’re having stability concerns, changing from underslung to overslung is not a good idea.
 I agree.

 While reading the jabber in various forums about it, be careful because some stuff is just random opinion and even misleading.